Scholarships Make Dreams a Reality

 Students are our partners in scholarship stewardship.
 University Advancement regularly invites and encourages scholarship recipients to share what scholarships mean to them in a variety of engaging ways.
 Many scholarship recipients are eager to participate, but we cannot require their participation.

 What to Expect: In addition to being notified of the scholarship’s recipient(s) on an annual basis, donors who establish named scholarships receive ongoing communications about the impact of the scholarships, such as impact reports and videos.
 At CSU, it is our honor and privilege to update donors about the incredible difference scholarships make in the lives of our students.
-Please see the frequently asked questions below for additional information.
+Please read our frequently asked questions for additional information.

 “Having a vibrant and robust scholarship program at CSU aligns with our land-grant mission of access and student success.
 Through scholarships, we affirm and reaffirm that students of all backgrounds and abilities belong here at CSU.”